 Event study estimates show that malaria cases (per 1,000 population, vertical axis) increase following Bd-driven date of amphibian decline (DoD).

-Loss of amphibian ecosystem services and incidence of malaria in Central America: Biodiversity loss from the impacts of invasive pests and pathogens has led massive environmental change.
+Loss of amphibian ecosystem services and incidence of malaria in Central America.
+Biodiversity loss from the impacts of invasive pests and pathogens has led massive environmental change.
 However, measuring the impact on human welfare is often elusive.
 We leverage a natural experiment involving an invasion wave of the extremely virulent fungal pathogen Batrachochytrium dendrobatidis (Bd) through Central America.
 Bd is responsible for massive worldwide die-offs from the resulting chytridiomycosis and has arguably caused “the greatest recorded loss of biodiversity attributable to a disease” (1).
 We match data on loss of amphibians –and the natural disease vector (mosquito) control they represent–with data on annual malaria cases at the cantón (“county”) level.
 We provide the first causal estimate of the impact of amphibian declines on an important human health outcome.
 The results have implications for international live species trading policies and the value of conservation.

-Media coverage: Wired, New Scientist, The Guardian
+Media coverage: Wired, New Scientist, The Guardian, Le Monde, Nature – Outlook

 Daily mean mobility measures in the United States from mobile devices for weekdays, Jan.
 1 to April 21, 2020 by quintiles of median income (blue: lowest, yellow: highest) at the census tract (left panels) or county (right panels) level.

-COVID-19 and social distancing: In the absence of a vaccine, social distancing is a key tool to reduce the transmission of COVID-19.
+COVID-19 and social distancing.
+In the absence of a vaccine, social distancing is a key tool to reduce the transmission of COVID-19.
 We show that social distancing following US state-level emergency declarations substantially varies by income.
 Using mobile device location data and an event study design focusing on behavior subsequent to state emergency orders, we document a reversal in the ordering of social distancing by income: wealthy areas went from most mobile before the pandemic to least mobile, while, for multiple measures, the poorest areas went from least mobile to most.
 Previous research has shown that lower income communities have higher levels of preexisting health conditions and lower access to healthcare.
 Combining this with our core finding—that lower income communities exhibit less social distancing—suggests a double burden of the COVID-19 pandemic with stark distributional implications.

 Joakim A. Weill, Matthieu Stigler, Olivier Deschenes, Michael R. Springborn.
 Social distancing responses to COVID-19 emergency declarations strongly differentiated by income.
 Proceedings of the National Academy of Sciences, 2020, 202009412.